elsampsa/cutefront/README.md

 # CuteFront

-A Qt-like Javascript frontend framework: widgets, signals and slots.
+*the "no-framework* javascript framework*

-*Programming in frontend javascript like you were doing PyQt!*
+A Qt-like Javascript frontend framework with widgets, signals and slots.

 ## About